 Robadors 23, Barcelona

 Why “Phicus”?
 What is a phicus?
-A fancy spelling of the plant?
+Just a reference to the plant?
 Or is the explanation more elaborate?
 I suppose I’ll have to ask… but in a post-truth society, it’s more fun to guess or fabulate… #phikenews?

 Well, whatever it means, what it is… is a new trio in Barcelona, comprising three beyond-busy stalwarts of the free improvisation scene.
 I was already tempted to check them out but when they described themselves as a “Keiji Haino meets AMM” kind of thing, that clinched it.